Olivier-Berg/PPE-notes/PPE/Finals/Economics/Microeconomics/Comments on exam.md

-probably just do one essay, do the strange question at the end of part B instead easy essay probably externalities, also the question is quite similar, probably good to upload all of the exams into chatgpt and ask which topics come up consistently and in a similar way i believe, though only empirically tested looking at past papers that:
+probably just do one essay to maximize the amount of maths, do the strange question at the end of part B instead easy essay probably externalities, also the question is quite similar, probably good to upload all of the exams into chatgpt and ask which topics come up consistently and in a similar way i believe, though only empirically tested looking at past papers that:
 - international trade